rise-lang/2021-CGO-artifact/README.md

 5. Reproduce the performance results by running benchmarks for each target
 6. Plot figure 1 and 8

-All of this should be feasible in one or two hours once dependencies are installed and targets are configured.
+Excluding dependency installation and target configuration, these steps should be feasible in one or two hours.
 The following sections provide more details for every step.

-## 1. Installing Host Dependencies
+## 1. Installing host dependencies

 We provide a docker image for convenience, which you can download, build and run:
 ```sh